 Woodland Wonders: A Program for Unique Learners

-Program is held outdoors at the Stryker Nature Preserve on Angling Road, adjacent to Nature's Way Preschool
+Program is held outdoors at the Stryker Nature Preserve, 2342 Angling Road, Kalamazoo

-Fee per session: $170 per family, includes 1 caregiver + up to 2 siblings living at the same address.
-Limited to 10 families.
+Fee per session: $170 per family (1 caregiver + up to 2 children from the same household) Limited to 8 families.

-This new program for 3 to 6 year old unique learners and children with special needs, and a caregiver, will meet at Stryker Nature Preserve on Angling Rd (adjacent to Nature’s Way Preschool).
+This new program for 3 to 9 year old unique learners and children with special needs, and a caregiver, will meet at Stryker Nature Preserve.
 Using nature as a tool, children will engage their body’s sensory system through gross and fine motor activities, develop adaptive strategies by problem solving new experiences, and gain independence and confidence through success.
-This group will explore nature and the woods, participate in fun hands on activities, listen to stories and enjoy games as a group!
+This group will explore nature and the woods, participate in fun hands on activities, listen to stories and enjoy games.
 There will be an exciting mix of both structured activities and open-ended play with peers.
-Led by a teacher with extensive experience with unique learners and children with special needs, this group will be limited to a small group size of 10 children and their caregiver.
+Led by a nature-based teacher with extensive experience with unique learners and children with special needs, this group will be limited to a small group size of 8 families.
 This will be outdoor fun that all children can participate in!
 All relevant health and safety guidelines for outdoor activities will be observed.

 We recognize there is significant variability in what families in our community are able to afford.
 This reality is only growing due to the impacts of COVID-19.
 Financial assistance is available and can be applied for by answering a few simple questions during the registration process.